nsw42/picave/README.md

         a) hide the mouse pointer
         a) go to full screen when running
     * Simplify configuration file format
-        * *NB* This is change is backwards incompatible: config files must be updated before running the new version
+        * *NB* This change is backwards incompatible: config files must be updated before running the new version
     * Improve support for the OSMC remote control
     * Improve video playback:
         * Better omxplayer support, using the omxplayer.player Python library